-Then when I would try and contact the person who created the course, I found that they couldn’t help me or didn’t want to help me or didn’t wanna answer.
-Over time, that just got so frustrating and like I said before, I was absolutely certain that it was something I was doing wrong.
+Then when I would try and contact the person who created the course, I found that they couldn’t help me or didn’t want to help me, or didn’t wanna an answer.
+Over time, that just got so frustrating and as I said before, I was absolutely certain that it was something I was doing wrong.

 When you’re in that mindset, you’ll find that you give up a lot easier.
 You’ll also want more quick fixes.

 Gurus online always tell you in their righteous speeches about online business that you shouldn’t want a quick fix and that you have to be willing to work hard for what you’re gonna get.
 You have to be willing to grind and wake up early and stay up late and worked 5000 hours a day if necessary.

 There’s this whole culture around working your ass off to make your online business work.
 And while I am totally for the working hard and getting what you deserve mentality, that is really not how the world works a lot of the time.